Francianne Dos Santos Velho

 Fields of interest

-Francianne’s trajectory is interdisciplinary, and multiculturality and her interests include Portuguese Speaking-World Language and Cultural Studies; Brazilian Cinema and Literature; Postcolonial Studies; New Media and Popular Culture; Gender, Race, and Immigration Theories; Issues of Domesticity, Space and Mobility.
+Francianne’s trajectory is interdisciplinary, and multiculturality and her interests include Portuguese Speaking-World Language and Cultural Studies; Brazilian Cinema and Literature; Memory, Subjectivity and Identity; Postcolonial Studies; New Media and Popular Culture; Gender, Race, and Immigration Theories; Issues of Domesticity, Space and Mobility.

 Portuguese language; Brazilian literature, film, and cultural studies.

-Francianne holds a Teaching degree is in Portuguese and English Language and Literature from the Federal University of Parana, Curitiba, Brazil, a Master of Arts in Latin American Studies from the University of Leiden with an emphasis on Cultural Analysis.
-She was a research assistant in the HERA project: Night spaces: migration, culture, and integration in Europe (NL), and she also worked in the US as a Portuguese Language and Culture Teaching Assistant at Middlebury College in the Luso-Hispanic Department.
+Francianne holds a Teaching degree in Portuguese and English Language and Literature from the Federal University of Parana, Curitiba, Brazil, and a Master of Arts in Latin American Studies from the University of Leiden with an emphasis on Cultural Analysis.
+She succesfully developed her thesis – cum laude – The (Im)mobility of the Brazilian Maid in the Movies Maids (2001) and The Second Mother (2015).
+She worked in the US as a Portuguese Language and Culture Teaching Assistant at Middlebury College in the Luso-Hispanic Department.
+Currently, she is also research assistant in the HERA project: Night spaces: migration, culture, and integration in Europe (NL).

 No relevant ancillary activities